Learn Hive Query to Unlock the Power of Big Data Analytics

 SELECT anon_id, count (eleckwh) AS total_row_count, sum (eleckwh) AS total_period_usage, min (eleckwh) AS min_period_usage, avg (eleckwh) AS avg_period_usage, max (eleckwh) AS max_period_usage FROM elec_c GROUP BY anon_id;

 In the above example, five aggregations were performed over the single column anon_id.
 It is possible to aggregate over multiple columns by specifying them in both the select and the group by clause.
 The grouping will take place based on the order of the columns listed in the group by clause.
-What is not allowed is specifying a non‐aggregated column in the select clause which is not mentioned in the group by clause.
+What is not allowed is specifying a non‐aggregated column in the select clause that is not mentioned in the group by clause.

 SELECT anon_id, substr (advancedatetime, 6, 2) AS reading_year, count (eleckwh) AS total_row_count, sum (eleckwh) AS total_period_usage, min (eleckwh) AS min_period_usage, avg (eleckwh) AS avg_period_usage, max (eleckwh) AS max_period_usage FROM elec_c GROUP BY anon_id, substr (advancedatetime, 6, 2);